 Pros & Cons of Living in Indianapolis vs the Indy Suburbs

 The Indianapolis suburbs offer some of the best amenities and highly rated schools in the Midwest.
 For some; however, suburb life pales in comparison to the hustle and bustle of the big city.
 Many would trade the picket fence and two car garage for a plethora of dining options, or being within walking distance to sporting events.
 Some people find an expansive yard to be far more enticing than being able to walk to their favorite Thai joint.
-Whatever your view of the perfect city or suburb life, let’s look at some of the pros and cons of living in Indianapolis vs. the Indianapolis suburbs.
+Whatever your view of the perfect city or suburb life, let’s look at some of the pros and cons of living in Indianapolis vs the Indy Suburbs.

-Cons of living in Indiana the suburbs vs the city of Indianapolis
+Cons of living in the Indiana suburbs vs the city of Indianapolis

 Con #1 – Indianapolis is very spread out